traumst/neon-chat/README.md

 * User name change should update active user info on left panel
 * UI errored on user search, when after successfullt adding user to a chat
+* controllers should only touch templates, never models
+* fucking session transactions

 ### Next up